codex-storage/codex-spec/specs/marketplace.md

 ## Validator Role

 In a blockchain, it is impossible to act on events that **do not happen** since every action results from a transaction.
-Therefore, our smart contract requires an external trigger to periodically check and confirm that a storage proof has been delivered by the storage provider.
+Therefore, our smart contract requires an external trigger to periodically check and confirm that a storage proof has been delivered by the SP.
 This is where the validator role is essential.

-The validator role is fulfilled by nodes that verify whether storage providers have submitted the required storage proofs.
+The validator role is fulfilled by nodes that verify whether SPs have submitted the required storage proofs.

-It is the smart contract that checks if the proof requested from a storage provider has been delivered.
-The validator's job is to trigger this check on the smart contract for storage providers "observed" by the validator.
-To incentivize validators, they receive a reward each time they help identify a missing proof from a storage provider.
+It is the smart contract that checks if the proof requested from an SP has been delivered.
+The validator's job is to trigger this check on the smart contract for SPs "observed" by the validator.
+To incentivize validators, they receive a reward each time they help identify a missing proof from an SP.

 Each time a validator observes the `SlotFilled` event, it adds the slot reported in the `SlotFilled` event to its list of watched slots.
 Then, at the end of each period, a validator has up to `config.proofs.timeout` seconds (a configuration parameter retrievable with `getConfig()`) to request proof validation from the smart contract for each slot in its list.
 If a slot lacks the required proof, the validator SHOULD call the `markProofAsMissing(slotId, period)` function on the smart contract.
 After confirming the missing proof for the slot with ID `slotId` in the given `period`, the `markProofAsMissing(slotId, period)` function will reward the validator.